-In Nepal , eco-tourism has been a popular phrase to mean outdoor adventure travel.
+In Nepal, eco-tourism has been a famous phrase to mean outdoor adventure travel.
 Green or eco-trekking practices are sound measures such as carrying out or disposable of garbage and burning no wood on the trail.
-Far & High Adveture Travel is strictly committed to eco tourism and adhere to the conservation policies of the government and also request for your co-operation.
+Far & High Adventure Travel is strictly committed to eco-tourism and adhere to the conservation policies of the government and also request for your co-operation.

 Do not litter

 On a camping trip, our crews set up the toilet tent at least 50 meters (150 feet) away from any water source.
 Where toilets are not available, pick a spot away from water and religious sites.
 Bury all excreta.
-In the cities and en route, public toilets are hard to find so be discreet and keep away from holy sites.
+In the cities and en route, public restrooms are hard to find, so be discreet and keep away from holy places.

 Sanitary napkins and tampons should be wrapped well and packed out.
 Take batteries back to your home country for safe disposal.
 Biodegradable Washing: When bathing or washing clothes near streams, use biodegradable soaps and a pan for rinsing.
 Toss soapy water away from the stream.

 Cook with Kerosene

 If you are camping, request that you cook on kerosene or gas, not wood.
 If you're stuck using wood, reduce the amount by using iodine to treat water rather than boiling it.
 Choose lodges that use kerosene or fuel-efficient stoves, such as the back-boiler, which heats water while food cooks.
 You can also reduce firewood consumption by ordering the same food at the same time as others.
 Solar Heated Showers: Limit your hot showers to those heated by solar energy, by hydroelectricity or by the back-boiler method.